 We first met fashion designer Runa Ray three years ago at her debut New York Fashion Week collection, where she has returned to show her sustainable fashion collections for three seasons.
 Runa Ray is deeply committed to developing innovative, sustainable fashion production techniques.
-From reducing her brand’s carbon footprint using origami-style folds instead of stitching to creating biodegradable fabric that turns into soil when discarded in landfills.
+From reducing her brand’s carbon footprint using origami-style folds to replace the need for stitching to creating biodegradable fabric that turns into soil when discarded in landfills.

 Runa Ray studied in India, and when unsure if she should be a doctor or a designer her mother encouraged her to chase the arts.
 She entered design school and was quickly awarded with best collection.
 From there she was given a scholarship to study in Paris.

 “Paris was really interesting because I did my masters in fashion engineering.
-I was the only one in school who got an internship at John Galliano at the house of Dior.
-That was fantastic.
-That was my first foray into couture and understanding what it entails and the kind of work that goes into it, the creativity, the mindset, the way people would probably get lost in an idea.
+I was the only one in school who got an internship at John Galliano at the House of Dior.
+That was fantastic!
+That was my first foray into couture and understanding what it entails, and the kind of work that goes into it, the creativity, the mindset, the way people get lost in an idea.
 If you have a theme, you would listen to that music.
-Like if you were working on a Japanese theme you would be listening to Japanese music.
+If you were working on a Japanese theme you would be listening to Japanese music.
 You would eat sushi.
-You would be inspired by everything to do with Japan and that’s how you create your collection.
-That was my first foray into it.”
+You would be inspired by everything to do with Japan and that’s how you create your collection. “

 Clothes that can save the world

-Runa worked with mills and textile designers to source filaments that biodegrade quickly in soil.
-Once the consumer is finished with the garment they can cut it up, put it in a burlap sack and bury it.
-Once in the soil, the hidden seeds in these garments will grow beautiful plants, meaning these clothes never die.
+To create her latest collection with bio-degradable fabric, Runa worked with mills and textile designers to source filaments that biodegrade quickly in soil.
+Once the consumer is finished with the garment, they can cut it up, put it in a burlap sack with seeds that come with the garment and bury it in soil.
+Once in the soil, the seeds in these garments germinate and grow beautiful plants.

 The collection features luxury healing garments made of fabrics from lotus flowers, rose petals, aloe vera, milk.